1995parham-teaching/interviews/questions/README.md

 ## Kubernetes

 - You have incidents in which your pod crashes randomly some minutes after its startup.
 What do you do about it?
 How you find out the problem?
-- Did you write a kubernetes manifest?
+- Did you write a Kubernetes manifest?
-- Why we need _service_ for accessing to kuberenete pods?
+- Why we need _service_ for accessing to Kubernetes pods?
-- Can we use pod's ip address for getting access to it?
+- Can we use pod's IP address for getting access to it?
 - What are the differences between readinees and liveness probes?
-- Do you know _Helm_, _Kustomize_, etc.?
+- Do you know `helm`, `kustomize`, etc.?

 ## Docker